 This giveaway will be opened until 9:00pm Central, Thursday, February 17th.
 I will randomly pick a winner and make the announcement on Friday, February 18th.
 All the best!

 Let’s get cooking!
-Taro and five spiced powder is a happy marriage.
-Adding sesame seeds makes the marriage even happier. 🙂 These crunchies are big on taste and can be pretty addictive.
+Taro and five spiced powder are a happy marriage.
+Adding sesame seeds makes the marriage even happier. 🙂 These Crunchy Taro Fritters are big on taste and can be pretty addictive.

 - In a large bowl, add shredded taro, five spiced powder, and sesame seeds.